James Acaster: 2022–present: Hecklers Welcome

 In 2022, after performing occasional shows in the UK, Acaster announced a US tour: Hecklers Welcome.
 To pre-empt his fears of audiences heckling or getting distracted by their phones, he tells them that these things are permitted.
 Acaster was motivated by an aim to improve aspects of performing stand-up comedy that he did not previously enjoy.
-Acaster opined that hecklers are largely motivated by giddinness, drunkenness and a belief that it will improve the performance.
+Acaster opined that hecklers are largely motivated by giddiness, drunkenness and a belief that it will improve the performance.
 He noted that some audience members object to the heckling, which is part of the experience.
 Acaster said that he tries to match the audiences' attitude each night; some audiences choose not to heckle, while other shows are filled with one or multiple people heckling.
 One audience member threw Maltesers at him and called him a "bitch", evoking a similar incident from 2016, which Acaster said was his worst performance.
 He has performed the show in Scandinavia and Canada.

 The Daily Telegraph gave it five stars, calling it "one of the funniest and most brilliantly constructed shows of the year".
 It won a 2024 Chortle Award for Best Tour.